Tanah Gajah – Like an art museum, with opulent and individually-designed villas among vast gardens.

-- Pool: Main pool is long and lovely.
+- Pool: The main pool is long and lovely.
 Surrounded by immaculate lawns and lotus ponds, and lined with fountains inspired by Hinduism.

-- Spa: The spa is as elegant as expected.
+- Spa: The spa is very elegant.
 Offers special rooms facing rice fields, signature massages, and cream baths.

 - Fitness Center: Fair size and well-equipped, also with exquisite rice field views.
 Free yoga lessons.

 - Activities: Tennis court.
 Cooking classes.
 Rice field walks.
 Tours, treks, and trips to ceremonies.

 - Other Facilities: Hindu temple.
 Organic garden.
 Art gallery with works collated by the owner.
 Souvenir shop.

 Tanah Gajah – Food and Drink

 - Restaurant & Bar: The restaurant is impeccably located within a secluded section of the extensive grounds, offering rice field views in all directions, and is decorated with Balinese arts and crafts.
 Many ingredients (including rice) are sourced from the hotel’s organic gardens.
 The bar is alongside the pool, and restaurant meals can also be enjoyed there.